-I hope you read all the previous tutorials so you know now how to create the bootable drive and how to start the Linux Mint Live environment.
-Based on that it should be relatively easy to start the actual installation process and successfully install linux Mint on your hard drive.
-The icon to start the installation process is already available and ready to use on the desktop of your Linux Mint live environment, so in this tutorial I will explain how to install Linux Mint on a PC or Mac.
+I hope you read all my previous Linux Mint tutorials in the preferred order, so you know now how to download Linux Mint, how to create the bootable Linux Mint drive, and how to start the Linux Mint Live Environment.
+Based on that it should be relatively easy to start the actual installation process and successfully install Linux Mint on your hard drive.
+The icon to start the installation process is already available and ready to use on the desktop of your Linux Mint Live Environment, so in this tutorial, I will explain how to continue from there and install Linux Mint on your PC or Mac.

 Before we start

-So boot the Linux Mint Live environment as explained in the previous articles before going to the next part, the actual installation process.
+So boot the Linux Mint Live environment as explained in the mentioned articles, or read them first, before going to the next part, the actual installation process.

 The installation process

-If you have successfully started the Linux Mint Live environment, you will see the following items on your screen.
+If you have successfully started the Linux Mint Live environment, you will see the following installation icon on your screen.

 From here the installation process is really straightforward.